-3. RESULTS
+3. Results

-3.1.
-Data summary
+3.1 Data summary

-Between 1 July 2021 and 30 June 2022, 115 marine mammal bycatch events were reported (Table 1).
-Of these events, 72 (63%) had either photo or video records that could be assessed to confirm taxon identification and other information.
-The following sections report on the 72 events for which data records and imagery were available.
+Between 1 July 2022 and 30 June 2023, 109 marine mammal bycatch events were reported (Table 1).
+Of these events, 88 (81%) had either photo or video records that could be assessed to confirm taxon identification and other information.
+The following sections report on the 88 events for which data records and imagery were available.
 There is some discussion of potential reasons for the lack of images and poor image quality in Section 3.8.

-Table 1.Summary of marine mammal bycatch events for the 2021/22 year as reported by observers.
+Table 1.
+Summary of marine mammal bycatch events for the 2022/23 year as reported by observers.
 Species code is the Fisheries New Zealand code used by observers in reporting.

-Species code (as identified Common name(s) nmon name(s) Scientific name phic records?
-All

-by observer) No Yes - records

-BDO Bottlenose dolphin / terehu Tursiops truncatus 1 1

-DDO Dusky dolphin Lagenorhynchus 2 4 6

-FUR New Zealand fur seal / kekeno Arctocephalus forsteri 40 59 99

-HSL New Zealand sea lion / whakahao Phocarctos hookeri 1 4 5

-SEA Seals and sea lions N/A 1 1

-WHU Whale (unspecified) N/A 2 2

-ORC Orca / maki Orcinus orca 1 1

-Total 43 72 115
+Species code (as identified Common name(s) Scientific name Photographic records?
+All by observer) No Yes records CDD Common dolphin / aihe Delphinus delphis 1 1 DDO Dusky dolphin Lagenorhynchus obscurus 1 1 FUR New Zealand fur seal / kekeno Arctocephalus forsteri 20 82 102 HDO Hector's dolphin / tutumairekurai Cephalorhynchus hectori 2 2 HSL New Zealand sea lion / whakahao Phocarctos hookeri 2 2 ORC Orca / maki Orcinus orca 1 1 Total 21 88 109

-3.2.
-Species identification
+3.2 Species identification

-Taxon identification by observers was confirmed as correct in almost all events where reasonable quality photos were available (Table 2).
-The only exception to this was the expert identification of a WHT (dolphins and toothed whales [unidentified]), which was identified by the observer as WHU (whale unspecified).
+Taxon identification by observers was confirmed as correct in all events where reasonable quality photos were available (Table 2).